akai-omurbek/akai-omurbek.github.io/wiki/main_page.md

 ## What is Politwiki/Polyblog?

-This site, as I envision it as at the moment, will be an amalgamation of several things:
+This site, as I envision it at the moment, will be an amalgamation of several things:

 1. A Wiki, with the collaboration option conditioned [Github](https://github.io) registration (to add files and use Prose.io).
 In the foreseeable future, though, it will be just the remote clone of my personal Wiki notes (synced with `Git`).

-2. A blog where I will try to document the Wiki management or post about a variety of topics I am personally interested: `Unix/Linux`, `Academia`, `Languages`, `Scripting for social-scientits (non IT specialists)`.
+2. A blog where I will try to document the Wiki management or post about a variety of topics I am personally interested in:

+`Unix/Linux`, `Academia`, `Languages`, `Scripting for social-scientists (non IT specialists)`.

+I also have a [repository](https://github.com/gizehgrun/TIL) on Github with my TIL snippets - short notes on technical topics in **"Today I learned"** style (post on TIL and scripts I use upcoming).

 ## Credits